Vishwa-Thangapandiyan/local-rag-pipeline/README.md

 - Why chunking with overlap matters for preserving context at boundaries
 - How vector similarity search retrieves relevant content semantically
 - How to ground an LLM's responses to a specific set of documents using a system prompt
-- How to wire all these pieces together into a working end-to-end pipeline
+- How to evaluate retrieval quality with a ground-truth eval set

 It's intentionally minimal — no LangChain, no LlamaIndex — which makes it easier to see exactly what's happening at each stage.
 Great starting point before moving to more complex RAG architectures.